Zumbi

 Zumbi (c.
 1655 – November 20, 1695), also known as Zumbi dos Palmares (/pt/), was a Brazilian quilombola leader and one of the pioneers of resistance to enslavement of Africans by the Portuguese in colonial Brazil.
-He was also the last of the kings of the Quilombo dos Palmares, a settlement of Afro-Brazilian people who liberated themselves from enslavement in the present-day state of Alagoas, Brazil.
+He was also the last of the kings of the Quilombo dos Palmares, a settlement of Afro-Brazilian people who liberated themselves from enslavement in the Captaincy of Pernambuco (present-day state of Alagoas, Brazil).
 He is revered in Afro-Brazilian culture as a symbol of African freedom.

+Born free in Palmares and believed to be of Kongo descent, Zumbi was captured by the Portuguese at the age of six and given to a missionary.
+Despite attempts to assimilate him, at the age of 15 he escaped and returned to his birthplace, where he established himself as a respected military leader.
+Around 1678, he challenged and dethroned the king of Palmares, Ganga Zumba, who had decided to submit to Portuguese authority following an overture by the governor of Pernambuco.

+Zumbi took a more aggressive stance against the Portuguese in order to assert Palmares' independence, and constant warfare ensued.
+In 1694, following several failed expeditions, Portuguese colonists conquered Palmares with the help of artillery and local allies.
+Zumbi escaped and led the resistance for two more years but was eventually captured and executed.